 MIDI on Linux

-a2jmidid is an application that "bridges" between the system MIDI ports and JACK.
+a2jmidid is an application that bridges between the system MIDI ports and JACK.

 Checking for a2jmidid availability

-Checking surface control MIDI ports
+Checking available MIDI ports

 If JACK is correctly configured for MIDI, then the MIDI ports should appear in qjackctl under Connections > MIDI.